Ultimate Fighting Championship: Early 1990s competition

 WOW Promotions and SEG produced the first event, later retroactively called UFC 1, at McNichols Sports Arena in Denver, Colorado on November 12, 1993.
 Art Davie was its booker and matchmaker.
 It proposed to find answers for sports fans' questions such as, "Can a wrestler beat a boxer?"
 As with most martial arts at the time, fighters typically had skills in just one discipline and little experience against opponents with differing skills.
 The television broadcast featured kickboxer Kevin Rosier, taekwondo practitioner Patrick Smith, savate fighter Gerard Gordeau, karate expert Zane Frazier, shootfighter Ken Shamrock, sumo wrestler Teila Tuli, boxer Art Jimmerson, and 175 lb Brazilian jiu-jitsu black belt Royce Gracie—younger brother of UFC co-founder Rorion, whom Rorion selected to represent his family.
 Royce's submission skills proved the most effective in the inaugural tournament, earning him the first ever UFC tournament championship after submitting Jimmerson, Shamrock, and Gordeau in succession.
 The show was extremely successful, with 86,592 pay-per-view television subscribers.

 It's disputed whether the promoters intended the event to be a precursor to future events.
 "That show was only supposed to be a one-off", eventual UFC president Dana White said.
 "It did so well on pay-per-view they decided to do another, and another.
 Never in a million years did these guys think they were creating a sport."
 Davie, in his 2014 book Is This Legal?, an account of the creation of the first UFC event, disputes the perception that the UFC was seen by WOW Promotions and SEG as a one-off, since SEG offered a five-year joint development deal to WOW.
 He says, "Clearly, both Campbell and Meyrowitz shared my unwavering belief that War of the Worlds (Note: The original working title for UFC) would be a continuing series of fighting tournaments—a franchise, rather than a one-night stand."

 With no weight classes, fighters often faced significantly larger or taller opponents.
 Keith "The Giant Killer" Hackney faced Emmanuel Yarbrough at UFC 3 with a 9-inch height and 400 lb weight disadvantage.

 During this early phase of the organization, the UFC showcased a bevy of styles and fighters.
 Aside from the aforementioned Royce Gracie, Ken Shamrock, and Patrick Smith, they also featured competitors such as Hall of Famer Dan Severn, Marco Ruas, Gary Goodridge, Don Frye, Kimo Leopoldo, Oleg Taktarov, and Tank Abbott.

-In April 1995, following UFC 5 in Charlotte, North Carolina, Davie and Gracie sold their interest in the franchise to SEG and disbanded WOW Promotions.